deusdat/migrantverde/README.md

 Since this is a full migration, you need provide a root account.

 ## Supported ArangoDB Version
-Presently supports v3 via the HTTP API.
+Presently supports the new binary protocol.
+Prior supports v3 via the HTTP API.
 The prior release, 0.0.1, supports v2.
 The next version will support the new binary protocol.